anderssv/agile-deploy/README.txt

 Java web applications.
 It handles several issues.

 This is an early version and used for preparing for my JavaZone 2009 talk on Agile Deployment.
+In it's current state I guess it is best suited for inspiration.

 It is loosely based around the following articles:
 * http://blog.f12.no/wp/2009/03/27/agile-deployment-talk-retro/